IBM/data-prep-kit/transforms/universal/ededup/python/README.md

 configuration for values are as follows:

 * _ededup_doc_column_ - specifies the name of the column containing a document
+* _ededup_use_snapshot_ - specifies that ededup execution starts from a set of already seen hashes.
+This can be used for the incremental ededup execution
+* _snapshot_directory_ - specifies a directory from which transforms are read.
+If this is not specified, a default

 the `transform()` method of `EdedupPythonTransform` filters out duplicate documents.